 Like you, I seek to become successful in what I do.
 That desire has led many of us to seek ways we could begin succeeding.
 And one sure way that I’m convinced we can begin achieving greatness, is to shift our mental focus towards it.

 The mind is a powerful tool.
 And it shapes everything about our reality and the outcomes we are getting.
-Outcomes which we think we don’t have control over.
+Outcomes that we think we don’t have control over.
 But that is not true.

 Alcohol addictions don’t cause themselves.
 If you feel a little overweight, it’s usually not because someone sprinkled some magic dust over you while you slept at night and woke up to a body that wasn’t yours.

 Harsh?
 Maybe.
 But even more important, is that it is reality.
 A reality we first create.
 Then a reality we accept to live in.
 Yours and mine.
 And we see this even in trying to accomplish goals.
 That fact that we aren’t covering as much ground as we should be in terms of striving for our own success is entirely a reality we are accepting.

 I mean, it’s MY success.
 Who other than ME is responsible for going after it?
 Who am I really allowed to point the finger at if I am not where I want to be or more importantly… if nothing is being done to even begin moving in that direction?

 Please don’t blame the government, your family, your kids, your spouse, your friends, your environment, your school, your job, your landlord, your community, your bank account, your business, your insert excuse here